Dake, Jabez Philander (1827 – 1894)

 Joseph Kidd FRCSE (15 February 1824 – 20 August 1918) was an Irish orthodox physician who converted to homeopathy and later became the homeopathic physician to Prime Minister Benjamin Disraeli 1st Earl of Beaconsfield.
 He [...]

 Charles Edwin Wheeler M.D.
 B.S.
 B.Sc.
-(24 August 1868 – 2 February 1947) was born in Australia, an orthodox physician who converted to homeopathy.
-Wheeler was junior editor and, from 1907-1922, sole editor of The [...]
+(24 August 1868 – 2 February 1947) was an Australian-born orthodox physician who converted to homeopathy.
+Wheeler was junior editor and, from 1907-1922, sole editor of The Homeopathic World, [...]

 Margery Grace Blackie CVO, MD, FFHom (4 Feb 1898 – 24 August 1981) was an orthodox doctor who converted to homeopathy.
 In 1969 she became the homeopathic physician of Queen Elizabeth II, the first woman [...]